-The BOE relied on its Legislative Enrolled Bill Analysis regarding SB 791, as well as SB 791 itself.
+The Board relied on its Legislative Enrolled Bill Analysis regarding SB 791, the text of SB 791, the Memorandum by the Chief Counsel dated July 6, 2020, and the Aircraft Assessment Memorandum of Understanding.

-MANDATE ON LOCAL AGENCIES AND SCHOOL DISTRICTS
+NO MANDATE ON LOCAL AGENCIES AND SCHOOL DISTRICTS

 Section 7 of SB 791 states that if the "Commission on State Mandates determines that this act contains costs mandated by the state, reimbursement to local agencies and school districts for those costs shall be made pursuant to Part 7 (commencing with Section 17500) of Division 4 of Title 2 of the Government Code."
-Since SB 791 and its amendments, enactments, and repeals designate a lead county assessor and allocate new responsibilities, county assessor offices may be impacted and thus, the emergency regulation imposes a mandate on a local agency that is reimbursable.
+Since SB 791 and its amendments, enactments, and repeals designate a lead county assessor and allocate new responsibilities, county assessor offices may be impacted; however, the emergency regulation does not impose any other duties or responsibilities that are not already imposed by the Revenue and Taxation Code and therefore, the emergency rule does not impose a mandate on a local agencies and school districts, including a mandate that is required to be reimbursed under part 7 (commencing with section 17500) of division 4 of title 2 of the Government Code.